 - White rhinos are "near threatened," which means they may be considered threatened by extinction in the near future.
 Southern white rhinos have an increasing population; there are 20,405 southern white rhinos.
 However, the northern white rhino is considered "extinct" in the wild.

-There are now only three northern white rhinos left in the world, all living in captivity, according to the World Wildlife Fund.
-The captive northern white rhinos include a male (named Sudan) and two females — Najin and Fatu — all of which live in the Ol Pejeta Conservancy in Kenya.
+There are now only two northern white rhinos left in the world, both living in captivity, according to the World Wildlife Fund.
+The captive northern white rhinos are two females — Najin, Sudan's daughter, and Fatu, Najin's daughter — which live in the Ol Pejeta Conservancy in Kenya.
 The two females are incapable of a successful pregnancy: Najin is too old and issues with her legs make it impossible for her to support the weight of a mounting male; Fatu has a uterine condition that will likely keep her from breeding, according to experts.

 With natural breeding attempts nixed for the northern white rhinos, conservationists have turned to in vitro fertilization.
 However, IVF in these rhinoceroses comes with its own set of challenges, including figuring out how to get immature eggs to develop outside of the female's body and also how to inject sperm into these eggs.